jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 #### Part 5 - Profiling: winner-take-all heuristic saves the day?
 (2023 Aug)
 ------------

-I was planning on submitting sylph in August 2023 (we had the cover letter ready), but I was randomly browsing through the sourmash/Mash GitHub one day (I don't even remember what for).
-I came across the "**winner-take-all**" heuristic somewhere.
+I was planning on submitting sylph in August 2023, and we even had the cover letter ready.
+However, I was randomly browsing through the sourmash/Mash GitHub one day (I don't even remember what for), and I came across the "**winner-take-all**" k-mer heuristic.
 This is explained below:

 ##### Reassigning k-mers and abundance (technical, can skip)

 ----

-The idea behind the winner-take-all heuristic is simple: if a k-mer is shared across many genomes in the database, assign it to the genome with the highest estimated ANI.
-This could solve the abundance problem because if only E. coli strain A is present, all of the k-mers for E. coli strain B's genome will be assigned to E. coli strain A, and then B will have no k-mers left and be thresholded out (see Figure 1 in the sylph paper).
+The idea behind the winner-take-all heuristic is simple: if a k-mer is shared across many genomes in the database, assign it to the genome with the highest estimated containment ANI.
+This could solve the abundance problem: if E. coli and E. fergusonii are in your database but only E. coli is present, all of the k-mers for E. fergusonii should be assigned to E. coli.
+E. fergusonii will have no k-mers left and be thresholded out (see Figure 1 in the sylph paper).

 To the best of my knowledge, this heuristic is mentioned online (since 2017) but not explicitly explained anywhere, which is why I didn't run across it.
 I probably _should_ have thought of this idea.
 [Irber et al.](https://dib-lab.github.io/2020-paper-sourmash-gather/) use a very similar idea that I was familiar with, but the winner-take-all approach made more sense with the statistical model.